jmcalalang/Ansible_Meetups/README.md

 	]
 }
 ```
-2. Launch the container from the shell of the ```Docker Host```
+2. Launch the container with the command below from the shell window of the ```Docker Host```

 ```
 sudo docker run -p 8080:80 -p 2222:22 --rm -it -v "/home/ubuntu/user_repos.json:/tmp/user_repos.json" -e SNOPS_GH_BRANCH=master f5devcentral/f5-super-netops-container:ansible

 ```

-The exposed ports on the Super NetOps Container are used to interact with the solution, after the docker run command completes you will be placed directly into the container via a shell, this shell interaction will be used instead of creating another SSH session to the container.
-More instructions on the Super Netops Container [F5 Programmability Lab Class 2 - Super-NetOps-Container](http://clouddocs.f5.com/training/community/programmability/html/class2/class2.html) & [F5 Docker Hub ](https://hub.docker.com/r/f5devcentral/f5-super-netops-container/)
+The exposed ports on the Super NetOps Container are used to interact with the container solution; after the docker run command completes you will be placed directly into the Super NetOps Container shell, we'll use shell interaction to run the MVP, thought the Super NetOps Container does have an exposed SSH port to allow direct connections.
+More information on the Super NetOps Container can be found in [F5 Programmability Lab Class 2 - Super-NetOps-Container](http://clouddocs.f5.com/training/community/programmability/html/class2/class2.html) & [F5 Docker Hub ](https://hub.docker.com/r/f5devcentral/f5-super-netops-container/)

-3. After a successful launch of the Super NetOps Container with the Ansible MVP code you should be dropped into a Shell
+3. After a successful launch of the Super NetOps Container with the Ansible MVP you should be dropped into a Shell

 ```
 ubuntu@ip-10-1-1-4:~$ sudo docker run -p 8080:80 -p 2222:22 --rm -it -v "/home/ubuntu/user_repos.json:/tmp/user_repos.json" -e SNOPS_GH_BRANCH=master f5devcentral/f5-super-netops-container:ansible